 I joined the University of Warwick in 2017 as a Lola-funded Research Fellow in the Mathematics Institute and Zeeman Institute for Systems Biology and Infectious Disease Epidemiology Research (SBIDER).
-My research interests lie mainly in the field of Bayesian inference, particularly Markov chain Monte Carlo (MCMC) methods, data integration and model selection.
+My research interests lie mainly in the field of Bayesian statistical inference, particularly Markov chain Monte Carlo (MCMC) methods, data integration and model selection.
 Working with Professor David Rand, my current research focuses on Bayesian parameter inference and identifiability for stochastic mathematical models of systems biology, specifically related to the NF-κB system.

 In 2015 I completed my PhD in Statistics at the University of St Andrews (supervised by Steve Buckland and Ruth King), developing methods for the analysis of multi-species ecological data.
 I then spent two years as a postdoc at the University of Bristol, using Bayesian methodologies for parameter estimation and uncertainty quantification in inverse methods applied to atmospheric chemistry.
 This project involved collaborations with the Met Office and NASA's Jet Propulsion Laboratory, Caltech.